gogins/csound-vst3-opcodes/README.md

 symbolic link in the `OPCODE7DIR64` directory to the vst3-plugins shared library.

+## Testing

+To validate your build or installation on macOS, run [pianoteq9_macos_test.csd](https://github.com/gogins-dev/csound-vst3-opcodes/blob/master/examples/pianoteq9_macos_test.csd) from the terminal with Csound.
+If you do not have the Pianoteq plugin, you can substitute some plugin that you do have.

 ## User Guide

 The VST3 opcodes have exactly the same names as the vst4cs opcodes, except